WhosPix3l/Aspire-V3-EFI/README.md

 ## Changelog (DD/MM/YYYY)

+### 31/12/2020
+* Add GUI
+* Bump OC version to OpenCore version 1.6.4
+* Cheers to a new year! 🥂

 ### 09/10/2020
 * Attempted BusID patching, failed.
 Rolled back changes.

 ### 01/10/2020
-* Moved SystemProfilerMemoryFixup.kext to the Extensions folder as macOS kernel panics when trying to boot into Recovery.
+* Removed SystemProfilerMemoryFixup.kext as macOS kernel panics when trying to boot into Recovery.

 ### 27/09/2020
 * Add SystemProfilerMemoryFixup.kext in order to show the memory tab in the 'About This Mac' window.